edwardgowsmith/americasnlp-2023-sheffield/README.md

 train-models-2023/ contains scripts for running our experiments for our submission to the 2023 shared task.
 Submission 3 is training using the script: train-nllb-1.3B-unfreeze-everything-all-pairs-seed-1-sampling-3-detok-train1M.sh

+## Generation

+Afer training, the 2023 dev set can be translated using translate-dev-best-single.sh in generate-dev-2023/.

 ## Citation

 If you use our models in your work, please cite: